crate/crate/docs/config/session.rst

      Some :ref:`PostgreSQL clients <postgres_wire_protocol>` require access to various tables in the ``pg_catalog`` schema.
-Usually, this is to extract information about built-in data types or functions.
+Usually, this is to extract information about built-in data types or :ref:`functions
+     <gloss-function>`.

      CrateDB implements the system ``pg_catalog`` schema and it automatically includes it in the ``search_path`` *before* the configured schemas, unless